ligato/docs/docs/features/concepts.md

     -listen-client-urls http://0.0.0.0:2379
 ```

-The Agent must start with the KVDB sync plugin using ETCD as a connector (to know how to do this, see code above or code inside [this example](https://github.com/VladoLavor/cn-infra/tree/master/examples/datasync-plugin)).
+The Agent must start with the KVDB sync plugin using ETCD as a connector (to know how to do this, see code above or code inside [this example][datasync-example]).
 Information where the ETCD is running (IP address, port) has to be also provided on the Agent startup via the configuration file.

 The minimal content of the file may look as follows:
 ```
 endpoints:
   - "172.17.0.1:2379"
 ```
 The config file is passed to the Agent via flag `--etcd-confg=<path>`.
 The file contains more fields where ETCD-specific parameters can be set (dial timeout, certification, compaction, etc.).
-See guide to config files(//TODO add link) for more details.
+See [guide to config files][list-of-supported] for more details.

 Note that if the config file is not provided, the connector plugin will not be started and no connection will be established.
 If the ETCD is not reachable at the address provided, the Agent may not start at all.